Generating Realistic Training Images Based on Tonality-Alignment Generative Adversarial Networks for Hand Pose Estimation: Methodology

-GANs learn the mapping from a random noise vector $z$ to its generated image $y$, \ie $G$: $z\rightarrow y$, where $G$ is the generator.
-The conditional GANs (CGANs) is an extension of GANs.
-The inputs of CGANs can be augmented with additional conditions.
-Unlike GANs, CGANs leverage the additional conditions to constrain the output image $y$.
-The conditions can be specified by feeding extra inputs to both the generator network and the discriminator network.
+GAN learns a mapping from a random noise vector $z$ to its generated image $y$, \ie $G: z \rightarrow y$, where $G$ is the generator.
+The {\em conditional GAN} (CGAN)~\cite{mirza_arxiv14} is an extension of GAN.
+The inputs to CGAN can be augmented with additional conditions so that CGAN can leverage the additional conditions to constrain the output image $y$.
+The conditions can be specified in the form of extra inputs to both the generator network and the discriminator network.

-CGANs-based methods can be applied to image-to-image translation.
-In a representative work called \texttt{pix2pix}~\cite{isola_cvpr17}, the condition regarding shapes is used to constrain the shape of the output image to be similar to the additional input shape map $x_{s}$.
-The shape map $x_s$ is pre-computed by applying the edge detector HED~\cite{xie_cvpr15} to the image $x$. $x_s$ is fed to both the generator and the discriminator as additional input layers.
-In this way, $x_s$ and its output $G(x_s)$ (or latent space representation $z$) are transformed into a joint hidden representation.
-CGANs learn a mapping from $x_s$ and a random vector $z$ to the generated output $y$, $G$: $\{x,z\}\rightarrow y$.
-Thus, the CGANs objective can be formulated as
+CGAN-based methods can be applied to image-to-image translation.
+In the representative work {\em pix2pix net}~\cite{isola_cvpr17}, the condition is used to make the object shape in the output image similar to the additional input shape map $x_{s}$, which is pre-computed by applying the edge detector HED~\cite{xie_cvpr15} to the image $x$.
+As the additional input, $x_s$ is fed to both the generator and the discriminator.
+In this way, the condition $x_s$ and the latent space representation $z$ are transformed into a joint hidden representation.
+CGAN learns a mapping from $x_s$ (inferred from $x$) and $z$ to the generated output $y$, $G$: $\{x,z\}\rightarrow y$.
+The CGAN objective can be formulated as

-In~\eqnref{CGAN}, the generator $G$ aims at minimizing the differences between the real images and the images $G$ generates so that the discriminator $D$ cannot separate the real images from the generated ones.
-On the other hand, $G$'s adversary, $D$, tries to learn a discriminating function to maximize such differences.
-The shape of output $y$ is constrained by $x_s$.
+where the discriminator $D$ aims to distinguish the data generated by $G$ from real data.
+Yet, the generator $G$ generates the data to not only fool $D$ but also fulfill the input condition.
+In~\eqnref{CGANs}, the generator $G$ minimizes the differences between the real images and the generated images while $G$'s adversary, $D$, tries to learn a discriminating function to maximize such differences.
+In addition, the shape of output $y$ is constrained by $x_s$.
 Thus, $G$ is optimized via

 where $\mathcal{L}_{s}$ and $\lambda$ are the shape loss and its weight, respectively.
-The shape loss can be calculated by using L1 distance to lower the unfavorable effect of blurring, and it is defined by
+The shape loss can be calculated by using $L_1$ distance to reduce the unfavorable effect of blurring, and is defined by

-\subsection{Synthetic hand image generation}
+Although the existing work, Pix2pix Net is able to contain the shape of the generated object by using the input shape map, it does not take color consistency between the object and background into account.
+Hence, its generated images might look unnatural.

+\subsection{Synthetic Hand Image Generation}